Home to School Transport Policy (0 to 25 Year Olds)

 Parents/carers will receive a schedule of journey pick up times, and will be notified if there are any changes.

-10.15 Data Protection
+10.16 Data Protection

-To ensure this compliance is managed in a structured way, the Council employs a Data Protection Officer.
+The Council employs a Data Protection Officer.
 Our data protection policy can be found here: data protection.

-If the parent/carer has not returned by the end of the route, the driver or passenger assistant will contact Client Transport team to the inform them of the situation.
+If the parent/carer has not returned by the end of the route, the driver or passenger assistant will contact the Client Transport team to inform them of the situation.
 The Client Transport team will then inform the Head Teacher and/or the relevant Social Care team.
-Drivers and passenger assistants will receive further instructions following the advice given by the Head Teacher and may be required to travel back to school to leave the pupil with an appropriate adult.
-In all cases, a note will be left for the parent/carer containing details of who they should contact and the whereabouts of the pupil.
+Drivers and passenger assistants will receive further instructions following the advice given by the Head Teacher and may be required to travel back to school to leave the pupil/student with an appropriate adult.
+In all cases, a note will be left for the parent/carer containing details of who they should contact and the whereabouts of the pupil/student.

 If an incident happens after 5pm Monday to Thursday, and after 4.30pm on a Friday, contact will be made with the Social Care Emergency Duty Team.
 All incidents will be recorded and considered by the Council.

-10.17 Passenger Assistants for students with SEND
+10.18 Passenger Assistants for pupils/students with SEND

-The needs of each individual pupil will be assessed to determine whether they will require supervision by a passenger assistant.
+The needs of each individual pupil/student will be assessed to determine whether they will require supervision by a passenger assistant.
 There is no minimum and maximum age that determines whether a passenger assistant is required.

-Every effort will be made to ensure that the same passenger assistant and driver continue to transport a pupil.
+Every effort will be made to ensure that the same passenger assistant and driver continue to transport a pupil/student.
 We understand disruption can be unsettling and will do our best to minimise changes.
 This may not always be possible and changes may need to be made, for example as a result of staff unavailability/staff turnover/contract renewals.

-10.18 Residential Schools
+10.19 Residential Schools

 • termly Boarders: 2 journeys each term, 6 journeys per academic year